Asynchrony (computer programming)

 Asynchrony, in computer programming, refers to the occurrence of events independent of the main program flow and ways to deal with such events.
-These may be "outside" events such as the arrival of signals, or actions instigated by a program that take place concurrently with program execution, without the program blocking to wait for results.
+These may be "outside" events such as the arrival of signals, or actions instigated by a program that take place concurrently with program execution, without the program hanging to wait for results.
 Asynchronous input/output is an example of the latter case of asynchrony, and lets programs issue commands to storage or network devices that service these requests while the processor continues executing the program.
-Doing so provides a degree of parallelism.
+Doing so provides a degree of concurrency.

 A common way for dealing with asynchrony in a programming interface is to provide subroutines that return a future or promise that represents the ongoing operation, and a synchronizing operation that blocks until the future or promise is completed.
 Some programming languages, such as Cilk, have special syntax for expressing an asynchronous procedure call.

 Examples of asynchrony include the following: